A Simple Guide On Diabetes And The Ketogenic Diet

 How Does A Ketogenic Diet Affect Blood Sugar

-When you have a low-carb diet, your body needs less insulin, resulting in fewer blood spikes.
+Your body needs less insulin when you have a low-carb diet, resulting in fewer blood spikes.
 Fewer blood spikes should lead to better A1c values in diabetic patients.

 Studies also show that a ketogenic diet can improve insulin sensitivity.
 This is because it further reduces your body’s need for insulin, making it easier to control blood sugar levels.